Pollinator habitat, territory and species

 Tropical Milkweed must be cut down in the Winter to 6-inch stems with the leaves removed.
 This may be necessary more than once in order to stop O.E. from spreading on Tropical Milkweed.

-One of the best opportunities to cut milkweed back is once the Monarch caterpillars have consumed the plant and there is little left.
+One of the best opportunities to cut milkweed back is once the Monarch caterpillars have consumed the leaves and there is little left.
 This way, no caterpillars or eggs will be harmed.

 The website calscape.org has a list of native milkweed plants to match up with your area in California.